CrystalVortex/Feather-ToDo/README.md

 <strong>

 # Feather-ToDo 📄
-A simple To Do CLI
+A simple To Do CLI which only uses about 0.5mb of ram.

 # Usage ⌨️
 Simply type in any of these words: